Gouvernance

 - We explicitly avoid private, user-submitted, or personal-data sources, and we do not attempt to archive the entire internet.

-Capture cadence policy
+Capture edition policy

 - Change feeds and digests are edition-aware and should not be read as real-time monitoring.